som-bee-int/contacts-app-frontend/README.md

 ## Overview

-This project is a robust, user-friendly Angular-based frontend for a Contacts Management System.
+Hey there!
+This is a robust, user-friendly Angular-based frontend for our Contacts Management System.
 It offers a comprehensive interface for managing contact information, including features for creating, reading, updating, and deleting contacts, as well as searching through the contact list.

 ## Repository